moj-analytical-services/dmet-cfe/investigations/evaluation_methodology/README.md

 ## Next Steps

-There are still lots of open questions
+There are still lots of open questions:

 1. How to ensure proportionality?
 1. How to enforce standards without stifling innovation?
 1. What is the role of the Centre for Excellence?
 1. When to flip from investigation to evaluation?

-Any other questions?
+1. Where to record this information?
+1. How do other teams e.g. Data Science deal with x-domain tech changes?
+1. How to integrate with other evaluation forums e.g. solution surgery?